monilshah98/Cowin-Slot-Notifier/README.md

 ```
 + cowin_slot_notifier.py: main script to run
 + district_mapping.csv: contains the district names and it's respective district and state id
++ requirements.txt: file containing list of packages required by the script
 + sensitive.py: file where you can enter your email password and directly import and use it in main file
 ```